Oakland Age Discrimination Attorneys

 Filing an Age Discrimination Claim

 Employers tend to take precautionary steps to shield themselves from potential discrimination claims.
-They try to make sure that age does not appear to be the obvious motivating reason in layoffs, annual reviews and promotion decisions.
+They try to make sure that age does not appear to be the obvious motivating reason for layoffs, annual reviews, and promotion decisions.
 As a result, age discrimination may sometimes be disguised as legitimate business considerations.

 California workers who experience workplace discrimination because of their age can sue their employer under the FEHA or ADEA.
 If the claim is successful, the employee can recover lost earnings and benefits, among other possible damages.
 The employee bears the responsibility for providing evidence that proves the mistreatment they suffered was based on age.
 Fortunately, you do not have to deal with the legal process on your own.
 An age discrimination attorney can make sure to gather all the necessary evidence on your behalf and represent your best interests in the case.